anishamohamed/sats-for-heterophilic-graphs/README.md

 This project aims at leveraging different deep learning techniques on [Structure-Aware Transformers](https://arxiv.org/abs/2202.03036) (SATs) in order to produce more informative structural embeddings.

 ## Installation
-Run the installation script in order to install all the required packages.
+Run the installation script in order to install all the required packages in a Conda environment.

 ```bash
 ./install_env.sh